pcgrisha/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 ##### What if I am having trouble understanding one of the attendees?

 You could ask the participant to type their questions in the Community Sessions Etherpad for you to read and respond to them, which will also make note taking much easier.
-Consider asking them to speak up if the microphone is too soft.
+Consider asking them to speak louder if the microphone is too soft.